Hanseltu/z3-solver/merging-readme.md

 g++ -g test-merge.cc Expr.cpp Z3Handler.cpp z3/libz3.so -I ./z3/include -o z3-test
 ```

-### Step 3 : add the following head file and global variable definition in the file which may invoke the solver
+### Step 3 : add the following head file in the file which may invoke the solver

 ```
 #include "Expr.h"